Welfare and Support

 - Childcare Provider Details (for student aged 19 and over)

 - Childcare Terms and Conditions (for student aged 19 and over)

-Completed forms with appropriate evidence should be sent to Student Services at the following Freepost address: Student Finance Panel, Abingdon & Witney College, Freepost OF1653, ABINGDON, OX14 1BR or delivered in person to your nearest campus.
+Completed childcare forms should be sent to Student Services at the following Freepost address: Student Finance Panel, Abingdon & Witney College, Freepost OF1653, ABINGDON, OX14 1BR or delivered in person to your nearest campus.

 To find out more about financial support you can download the following: